DSAppTeam/PanelSwitchHelper/README.md

 * 1.0.2(2019-11-05) Support WeChat sliding list to close the panel and list the response to the sliding event to enhance the user experience
 * 1.0.3(2019-11-06) Fix [issue](https://github.com/YummyLau/PanelSwitchHelper/issues/10) Scene issues
 * 1.0.4(2019-11-18) Added support for Dialog/Fragment/DialogFragment
+* 1.0.5 (2019-11-26) Support for special models such as Huawei / Xiaomi that support the hiding of dynamic navigation bar

 #### What to do